amead77/SCAD-case/readme.md

 ## Licence

-CC – Attribution – Non-Commercial (CC BY-NC): Users can remix and build upon your model, but only for non-commercial purposes.
+CC – Attribution – Non-Commercial (CC BY-NC): Users can remix and build upon my model, but only for non-commercial purposes.
 Credit must be provided.
+(I literally stole this licence text)